byuids-resumes/SAUNDERS-Resume/docs/index.md

 ## Service
 <!-- I would Seperate out the Work History from the Service -->
 __Missionary - The Church of Jesus Christ of Latter-day Saints__, Fresno, CA `January 2014 - January 2016`
+- Learned how to effectively communicate and counsel with others
+- Learned to set effective goals and work towards achieving them
+- Acquired the ability to learn and adapt to rapidly changing situations

 ## Work Experience